 Recognizing the success of Oberlin's contributions to American education, President Barack Obama presented the Oberlin Conservatory of Music with the National Medal of Arts, which Stull accepted on behalf of the institution in February 2010.

 Prior, Stull worked for the Aspen Music Festival, held dean and teaching positions at Lawrence University, and served as the associate director of admissions for The Juilliard School.

 A professional tubist, he has performed with the Milwaukee Ballet, the Bravo Colorado Music Festival, the Oberlin Brass Quintet, the American Brass Quintet, the Aspen Festival Orchestra, and Live from Lincoln Center.
 He toured the U.S. and Europe and recorded for commercial radio and television.

 His former students have performed with the Houston and Seattle symphonies and hold major teaching positions.
 Stull often serves as a keynote speaker.

 A native of Cincinnati, Stull earned degrees in tuba performance and English literature at Oberlin College.
 He attended the Aspen Music Festival and pursued further study in the American Brass Quintet Seminar at The Juilliard School before completing a master’s in music at the University of Wisconsin at Madison.
 An instrument-rated pilot, he flies a 1965 Cessna 182 Super Eagle and has flown across the United States, the Bahamian Islands, and the Grand Canyon.
-He currently resides in Sausalito with his wife, Jessica Downs; they have two daughters, Madeline and Emily.
+He currently resides in Sausalito with his family.

 Director of Operations, Office of the President and Dean